 STEPHEN: And what is that, Charles?

-A few minutes after the collapse of the plane in the freezy water of the lake in the heartlands of Alaska, Charles Morse makes himself the only among three survivors, who are ready to take responsibility for the group, beyond his own safety.
-At this point, we could give in to the temptation to take take the simplest interpretation of the situation in implementing Morse’s social status before the crash and Bob’s and Stephen’s habit debase oneself in the presence of the billionaire.
-As the events going on, we appreciate the fact, the intellect and actions were the key factors to make a leader of Charles.
+A few minutes after the collapse of the plane in the freezy water of the lake in the heartlands of Alaska, Charles Morse makes himself the only among three survivors, who is ready to take responsibility for the group, beyond his safety.
+At this point, we could give in to the temptation to take the simplest interpretation of the situation in implementing Morse’s social status before the crash and Bob’s and Stephen’s habit debase oneself in the presence of the billionaire.
+As the events go on, we appreciate the fact, that the intellect and actions were the key factors to make a leader of Charles.
 In a strong sense, the resilient passion for thinking can be attributed as an action respectively.
 In the span of a movie Charles repeatedly declares the old wisdom, that people die of shame in the woods: mere subsequently to some physical or moral condition, rather as a direct result of paralysis of action.
-These fated living deadmen make no efforts to thing and take active actions in the conditions far more testing that everyday routine of the stone jungles of comfort and safety.
+These fated living deadmen make no efforts to think and to take active actions in the conditions far more demanding than an everyday routine of the stone jungles of comfort and safety.

 CHARLES: Should we lay down and die?
 Should we lie down and die?!

 There’s nobody here but us.
 Have l missed something?